kg583/MC-PTL/README.md

 If the former mode of access is all that is being done on a given container, then the PTL is not necessary; standard NBT types will be smaller and more succinct in such cases as well.
 However, it is rare to not require access in the latter form in more complex code, so using the PTL should be considered as a standard format for such purposes.

 ### Iteration
 The PTL also provides capabilities to easily iterate over container types, which is similarly challenging if not impossible using standard NBT types.
-Each type contains template code for iterating over its contents, whereby the necessary functions and operations on the data can be substituted.
+Each type contains tmplate code for iterating over its contents, whereby the necessary functions and operations on the data can be substituted.
 Iteration looks roughly like:
 ```
 # my_iterator.mcfunction
-data modify storage ptl:temp Current set from storage ptl:stdin <type>.Self[0]
+data modify storage ptl:tmp Current set from storage ptl:stdin <type>.Self[0]
 <insert functions to operate on Current here>
 data remove storage ptl:stdin <type>.Self[0]
 execute if data storage ptl:stdin <type>.Self[0] run function <namespace>:my_iterator